mavlink/rfcs/text/gnss-integrity-report.md

 # Detailed Design

-The proposal relies on two messages: an updated `GNSS_INTEGRITY` for global receiver-level information, and a new `GNSS_BANDS` reporting diagnostics for each frequency band individually.
+The proposal relies on two messages: an updated `GNSS_INTEGRITY` message for global receiver-level information, and a new `GNSS_BANDS` message for reporting diagnostics at the individual frequency-band level.

-For each, a proposed implementation is provided alongside a table showing field presence in the original `GNSS_INTEGRITY` message and the corresponding data sources in Septentrio and u-blox receiver outputs.
-These two manufacturers were chosen as the primary references to guide the redesign: they represent different implementation philosophies, which makes their comparison a useful tool for identifying the right level of abstraction for vendor-agnostic fields.
+For each message, a proposed implementation is provided alongside a table showing field presence in the original `GNSS_INTEGRITY` message and the corresponding data sources in Septentrio and u-blox receiver outputs.
+These two manufacturers were selected as the primary references for this redesign: both are already supported by PX4 and ArduPilot, and they represent different implementation approaches, making their comparison useful for identifying the appropriate level of abstraction for vendor-agnostic fields.
 NovAtel receiver outputs were then examined as a secondary reference to validate the proposed approach, as described in the [Approach validation based on NovAtel receiver outputs](#approach-validation-based-on-novatel-receiver-outputs) subsection of the [Alternatives](#alternatives) section.

+The intended transmission rates for these messages, as well as the bandwidth overhead they introduce, are discussed in the [Intended message rates](#intended-message-rates) and [Intended message overhead](#intended-message-overhead) sections.

-Moreover, the relevant fields and enumerations have all been renamed, changing the prefix from `GPS_*` to `GNSS_*`.
+Additionally, all relevant fields and enumerations have been renamed by replacing the `GPS_*` prefix with `GNSS_*`, in order to better reflect support for multiple satellite constellations.

 ## Global integrity and resilience status for a GNSS receiver